Western Mustangs men's ice hockey: Start of intercollegiate hockey

 Western entered the intercollegiate competition in the 1923-24 season.
 This league comprised St. Michael’s College of Toronto, the Ontario Agricultural College and the University of Toronto.
 The team also played some exhibition games during 1920s, including a game against Princeton University in the 1926-27 season and one against the University of Michigan in the 1928-29 season.

 In the 1932-33 season, Western won its first Canadian Intermediate Intercollegiate Championship by beating the University of Ottawa in the finals 6-1.
-Hockey at Western proceeded into the 1930s but was suspended in 1941-44 due to WWII.
+Hockey at Western proceeded into the 1930s but was suspended in 1941-44 due to World War II.
+When the London Arena was not available for the 1936–37 season, J. Howard Crocker arranged to play home games in Brantford, and have practices an outdoor rink on campus.
 After the war, the team kept competing in the Intermediate Intercollegiate league, as well as the senior London City League.

 The team continued until the mid 1950s.
 During this time, a lack of funding and ice time caused the team to be cancelled in 1955.
 The university did not have a rink at this time and there was little funding for intermediate teams.